Costa Rica Mission Trip

 The minimum age for a team member is 14 and individuals less than 18 must be accompanied by a parent or guardian.

-Each team member is required to have a physical performed by a medical doctor and will be provided a form that needs to be completed and then signed by the doctor.
+Each team member is required to have a physical performed by a medical professional and will be provided a form that needs to be completed and then signed by that individual.
 You will have to have a current tetanus shot and hepatitis A vaccination.
 You will need to discuss with your doctor the need for malaria preventive medication and/or a typhoid vaccine.

 Each team member must complete and sign a covenant form and a liability release form, copies of which will be provided.